uwplse/herbgrind/README.md

 Installation Instructions
 -------------------------

-Running just "make" or "make compile" after cloning the repo should just work.
+The project was developed on a 64-bit linux platform that supports 32-bit compilation.
+If you're running on a platform like this, running just "make" or "make compile" after cloning the repo should just work.
+Otherwise, you'll want to open up the toplevel makefile, and modify some variables.
+Set TARGET\_PLAT and ARCH\_PRI appropriately for your platform.
+If you're on a platform for which valgrind wants to build a secondary version (certain 64-bit configurations will cause valgrind to want to do 32-bit too), then set ARCH\_SEC to that secondary architecture.

 If you just want to configure everything, but not compile, run "make setup".